-Selection of Key Organizational Partners: If your project involves organizational partners, describe the process and criteria for the selection of key organizations.
+Selection of Other Key Organizational Partners: If your project involves other organizational partners in addition to the required partner, describe the process and criteria for the selection of key organizations.
 Where relevant, describe their involvement in the development of the project to date.
 Where they remain to be selected, describe the selection procedures that you plan to follow and the qualifications that you seek.
 An organizational partner is an outside entity that will provide resources (other than money) to support the project.
-Because all NEA projects require matching resources from nonfederal sources, organizations that only provide money are not considered partners.
-Funders are not excluded from being partners, but they must also supply human resources or information capital, or actively participate in another way.
-(1,000 Character Limit, including spaces)
+Because all NEA projects require matching resources from non-federal sources, organizations that only provide money are not considered partners.
+Funders are not excluded from being partners, but hey must also supply human resources or information capital, or actively participate in another way.(1,000 Character Limit, including spaces)

-Description of Key Organizational Partners: Include brief, current descriptions of the key organizational partners and their proposed role in the project.
+Description of Other Key Organizational Partners: Include brief, current descriptions of the key organizational partners and their proposed role in the project.
 You may include up to 10.